Local charity launches cookbook to celebrate Learning Disability Week

 People with a learning disability face poorer health outcomes than the wider population, with the average life expectancy being 21 years less.
 They are also at a greater risk of obesity, with poverty being a contributing factor to this.
 31% of people with a learning disability are currently living in poverty compared to 18% of the wider population.

 “We know that diet plays a huge role in health outcomes.
 We want to encourage everybody – no matter their abilities or budget – to enjoy cooking fresh, tasty food that supports better health.
-Forget takeaways: you can cook your own healthy version quickly, easily and cheaply with My Meals," said Kelly Daubney, Senior Manager of Health Services at Sheffield Mencap and Gateway.
+Forget takeaways: you can cook your own healthy version quickly, easily and cheaply with My Meals”.
+Kelly Daubney, Senior Manager of Health Services at Sheffield Mencap and Gateway

 The project has the support of some well-known local faces.
 The Lord Mayor of Sheffield, Great British Bake-Off favourite Howard Middleton, and Tom Wells-Lomas, Head Chef at Silversmiths restaurant, have all visited Sheffield Mencap and Gateway to cook recipes from My Meals together with members.

 “This cookbook is brilliant.
-Everybody should have the opportunity to eat well, and My Meals can help make that happen," added Tom Wells-Lomas, Head Chef at Silversmiths restaurant, Sheffield.
+Everybody should have the opportunity to eat well, and My Meals can help make that happen.”
+Tom Wells-Lomas, Head Chef at Silversmiths restaurant, Sheffield

 100% of profits from sales of My Meals will be used to fund Sheffield Mencap and Gateway’s services for people with a learning disability.